Goldpfeil: History

-Founded in 1856 in Offenbach, Germany, a suburb of Frankfurt considered to be the "leather capital of Germany" since the mid-1800s and has been the head office to other coveted German brands such as Seeger (founded in 1889) and Mädler (founded in 1850).
+Founded in 1856 in Offenbach, Germany, considered to be the "leather capital of Germany" since the mid-1800s and has been the head office to other coveted German brands such as Seeger (founded in 1889) and Mädler (founded in 1850).
 Seeger was merged into Montblanc and the companies were both part of the same company for several years.

 The last of "the big four" premium leather goods producers in Germany, Montblanc (company) was founded in 1906.
 Although Montblanc's headquarters are located in Hamburg, their leather goods factory was located in Offenbach until late 2009 when production was moved to Hamburg and Florence, Italy.
 A group of former Montblanc and Seeger executives and craftworkers maintains production through a spinoff of Seeger.

 Founded by Ludwig Krumm in 1856, the original name of Goldpfeil was Ludwig Krumm AG.
 Krumm's strategy right from the beginning was to concentrate on producing leather goods of the highest quality.
 Within twenty five years around 200 employees were working for the company due to the increasing demand from the British market and the Russian upper class, as well as in many of the countries in mainland Europe.
 In 1929 Heinrich Krumm, traveled on the luxury train named Golden Arrow (train) in London, England.
 So impressed by the quality of service, Herr Krumm simply translated "Gold Arrow" into German and renamed his company Goldpfeil.

 The company delivered its goods to more than 56 countries in the 1930s and shops like Macy's and Saks Fifth Avenue in the USA offered Goldpfeil's leather bags and accessories as early as 1912.
 By the 1950s Goldpfeil had achieved the status worldwide of being among the world's elite leather goods producers, alongside brands such as Louis Vuitton and Chanel.
 In 1956, French designer Christian Dior entered into a licensing agreement with Goldpfeil to produce all of the Christian Dior handbags.